-As DK New Media researches the content authority strategies we develop for our clients, there’s a methodology associated with the topics we’re producing, gaps we’re identifying, and priorities we’re creating.
+As Highbridge researches the content authority strategies we develop for our clients, there’s a methodology associated with the topics we’re producing, gaps we’re identifying, and priorities we’re creating.
 First some definitions:

 What is a Taxonomy?